Save on a new TV with these Labor Day deals | CNN Underscored

 Furrion outdoor TVs

 Furrion’s outdoor televisions are designed to withstand the occasional wind, rain or snowstorm.
-In fact, the TVs come with an IP54 rating for dust and water resistance and will survive temperatures ranging from -27 degrees to 140 degrees, which is just plain awesome.
-The TVs are also designed for use in partial sunlight or shady areas, as noted by the model names; but either way, you can have confidence the Furrion TVs will function well outdoors and keep a clear and bright 4K HDR picture.
+In fact, the TVs come with an IP54 rating for dust and water resistance and will survive temperatures ranging from -27 degrees to 140 degrees Fahrenheit, which is just plain awesome.
+The TVs are also designed for use in partial sunlight or shady areas, as noted by the model names.
+But either way, you can have confidence the Furrion TVs will function well outdoors and keep a clear and bright 4K HDR picture.
 Here are all of the places you can get a good deal on a Furrion TV this weekend:

 Hisense